 Primary Air is drawn into a front inlet in the stove bottom and directed through a regulator shutter under the front door before entering the lower fire chamber.
 Additional primary air is directed to the top of the load door to act as an air wash to help prevent extreme soot build-up on the glass panel.
 The amount of primary air available to the fire determines the intensity of heat output and rate of fuel combustion; the greater the amount of air, the greater the heat output, the faster the wood burns.
-The primary air setting also determines air wash effectivity over the glass; the higher the setting, the cleaner the glass.
+The primary air setting also determines the effectiveness of the air wash over the glass; the higher the setting, the cleaner the glass.

-Additional air is separately directed into the top of the fire chamber to support combustion of exhaust gas before passing out into the chimney.
-This unregulated Secondary Air enters through the stove bottom and is heated as it passes through the rear of the stove into a double-tiered manifold at the top of the firechamber.
+Additional air is separately directed into the top of the fire chamber to support combustion of exhaust gasses before passing out of the stove.
+This unregulated Secondary Air enters through an inlet in the rear of the stove bottom and is heated as it passes through the rear of the stove into a two-tiered manifold at the top of the firechamber.
 Additional secondary air is directed through a stainless steel baffle plate.

-Volatile gases, released unburned from the fuel bed, rise to the baffle where they are turbulently mixed with hot, fresh oxygen.
+Volatile gases, released unburned from the fuel bed, rise to the baffle where they are turbulently mixed with the hot, fresh oxygen.
 Secondary combustion then occurs before the gases pass into the heat exchange chamber.
 See fig. 15.